 A BAL rating assessment is performed by a qualified professional who will inspect your property for certain tell-tale signs of bushfire risk.
 The key steps in this process are as follows:

-• Determine your property’s Fire danger index (FDI)
+- Determine your property’s Fire danger index (FDI)

-• Get a thorough idea and understanding of your site’s vegetation and any nearby vegetation.
+- Get a thorough idea and understanding of your site’s vegetation and any nearby vegetation.

-• Determine the distance between your home and the vegetation.
+- Determine the distance between your home and the vegetation.

-• Figure out the slope beneath the vegetation in question.
+- Figure out the slope beneath the vegetation in question.

-• From the above information, work out the BAL
+- From the above information, work out the BAL

-• Once a BAL rating is determined, set the construction requirements the building will have to follow according to the Australian standard and National Construction Code.
+- Once a BAL rating is determined, set the construction requirements the building will have to follow according to the Australian standard and National Construction Code.

 What implications does a BAL rating have on a building?

 Depending on the BAL rating your site receives, you may need to take extra steps to ensure your home is up to code and safe.
-These steps aren’t just friendly recommendations, but legal requirements, so it’s in everyone’s best interest you take them seriously.
+These steps aren’t just friendly recommendations, but legal requirements, so it’s in everyone’s best interest to take them seriously.
 Let’s take a look at some of the key ways a BAL rating can influence your next build.

 Building design & construction